mirror/dd-wrt/src/router/wpa_supplicant/README-Windows.txt

 Since the example configuration used Atheros WLAN card, the middle one is the correct interface in this case.
-The interface name for -i command line option is the full string following "ifname:".
-In other words, wpa_supplicant would be started with following command:
+The interface name for -i command line option is the full string following "ifname:" (the "\Device\NPF_" prefix can be removed).
+In other words, wpa_supplicant would be started with the following command:

-# wpa_supplicant.exe -i'\Device\NPF_{769E012B-FD17-4935-A5E3-8090C38E25D2}' -c wpa_supplicant.conf -d
+# wpa_supplicant.exe -i'{769E012B-FD17-4935-A5E3-8090C38E25D2}' -c wpa_supplicant.conf -d

 -d optional enables some more debugging (use -dd for even more, if needed).
 It can be left out if debugging information is not needed.